Private View: Wednesday, 7th of January 2026, 6-8pm

 Two works by Melanie King reimagine NASA photographs of Mars and Saturn through an analogue process in which the images were hand-developed using plant-based, non-toxic materials.
 The method creates a more intimate, sensual engagement with the material and what it represents, echoing the perceptual shift experienced by astronauts as they see the world from afar.

-Maryam Lamei Harvani’s paintings reimagine the ancient Gol-o-Morgh miniature tradition, in which the bird represents the lover searching for the divine and the flower represents the beloved, divine beauty or a guiding light.
-Each composition is built through a deeply meditative process of combining thousands of dots and lines to create a shimmering, cohesive whole.
+Maryam Lamei Harvani’s paintings bring a contemporary perspective to the Persian Gol-o- Morgh tradition, reimagining the ancient motif of the bird as the lover in search of the divine and the flower as the beloved, divine beauty, or a guiding light.
+Each composition is created through a deeply meditative process, built from thousands of dots and lines that together form a cohesive, shimmering surface.

 A series of machine-woven tapestries depicting the landscapes of Mars, by Kyriaki Goni, explore the neo-colonial practice of space exploration and the exploitation of extraterrestrial environments.
 The soft tactility of the tapestries has a makeshift quality that puts forward a gentler, feminist-centred perspective – one that questions whether it might be possible to approach new terrains with care and respect.

 As both an artist and a practicing psychotherapist, Johan Deckmann works with cloth-covered books and found objects, using language to reflect on the complexities of life with humour and empathy.
 For this exhibition, he returns to painting, presenting a series of new text-based pieces.
 In Hannah Luxton’s work, the orb appears both as a celestial signifier and as a universal form, one that defies spoken word and traverses cultural boundaries.
-It is an ellipsis, suggesting potential or perhaps a void, a playful paradox for the imagination.
+Her ellipses stretch time and space, and allude to planetary orbits.
+Through various guises, Luxton suggests the ellipse as both a positive and negative space, a playful paradox for the imagination.

-While working with a tailor on Savile Row, Hormazd Narielwalla began collecting the patterns of customers which had been shredded when they passed away and reimagining them as abstract artworks that became his Moving Constellation series.
+While working for a Savile Row tailor, Hormazd Narielwalla began collecting patterns of customers which would have been shredded when they passed away and reimagining them as abstract artworks.
+He moved onto collecting patterns from various periods in fashion history, and found a set of French pattern sheets that became his Moving Constellation series.
 In these works, the map of the body becomes an imagined constellation, speckled with black dots, suggestive of unknown matter, dust or debris.
 Roman Manikhin also imagines the body, quite literally, moving through space.
 His playful wooden sculptures, created for the gallery’s winter garden, tell an Odyssean-type tale in which citizens of the Earth are forced to leave due to dangerous conditions.
-They go in search of a new home, riding on rockets or asteroids, while encountering awkward - or even sexual - situations along the way.
+They go in search of a new home, riding on rockets or asteroids, while encountering awkward – or even sexual – situations along the way.

 A large-scale work by Alexa Kumiko Hatanaka comprises 91 sheets of custom handmade kozo papers, onto which she has block-printed an impression of a landscape.
 A broken line in the image, where the paper is left bare, traces the rise in the use of the word ‘vulnerability’ as charted on a graph.
 Drawing on her experiences of living with bipolar disorder, the work examines how a breakdown in the climate may also be impacting our inner landscapes.
 Paintings by Parsa Hosseinpour use layers of fabric to similarly reflect on a feeling of collective loneliness and how that feeling might be most pronounced in crowded situations.